Quick Start

 praxis

 Open the Nodes window with Ctrl+L. You should see your node in the node list.
-Use the arrow keys (or click) to select it.
+Use / to select it, then press Enter or to focus the agent pane.
 The detail pane shows:

 • Machine name and OS details